K. Alex Müller

-Karl Alexander Müller (20 April 1927 – 9 January 2023) was a Swiss physicist and Nobel laureate.
-He received the Nobel Prize in Physics in 1987 with Georg Bednorz for their work in superconductivity in ceramic materials.
+Karl Alexander Müller (20 April 1927 – 9 January 2023) was a Swiss physicist.
+He received the Nobel Prize in Physics in 1987 with Georg Bednorz for their discovery of superconductivity in ceramic materials.

 Early life and education

-Karl Alexander Müller was born in Basel, Switzerland, on 20 April 1927, to Irma (née Feigenbaum) and Paul Müller.
+Karl Alexander Müller was born on 20 April 1927 in Basel, Switzerland, the son of Paul Rudolf Müller and Irma Feigenbaum.
 His mother was Jewish.
 His family immediately moved to Salzburg, Austria, where his father was studying music.
-Alex and his mother then moved to Dornach, near Basel, to the home of his grandparents.
+Alex and his mother then moved to Dornach, the home of his maternal grandparents.
 Then they moved to Lugano, in the Italian-speaking part of Switzerland, where he learned to speak Italian fluently.
 His mother died when he was 11.

 Müller was sent to school at the Evangelical College in Schiers, in the eastern part of Switzerland.
 Here he studied from 1938 to 1945, obtaining his baccalaureate (Matura).
-Müller then enrolled in the Physics and Mathematics Department of the Swiss Federal Institute of Technology (ETH Zürich).
+He then enrolled in the Physics and Mathematics Department of ETH Zurich.
 He took courses by Wolfgang Pauli, who made a deep impression on him.
-After receiving his Diplom, he worked for one year, then returned to ETH Zürich for a PhD, submitting his thesis at the end of 1957.
+After receiving his Diplom in 1952, he worked for one year, then returned to ETH Zurich for a Ph.D., submitting his thesis at the end of 1957.

 Career

-Müller joined the Battelle Memorial Institute in Geneva, soon becoming the manager of a magnetic resonance group.
-During this time he became a lecturer at the University of Zürich.
-In 1963 he accepted an offer as a research staff member at the IBM Zürich Research Laboratory in Rüschlikon, where he remained until his retirement.
-In parallel, he maintained his affiliation with University of Zurich where he was appointed professor in 1970.
-From 1972 to 1985 Müller was manager of the ZRL physics department.
-In 1982 he became an IBM Fellow.
-He received an honorary doctorate from Technical University of Munich and University of Geneva.
-In 1987 (before winning the Nobel Prize) he got an honorary degree (laurea honoris causa) in Physics from the University of Pavia.
+After graduating in 1958, Müller joined the Battelle Memorial Institute as the manager of a magnetic resonance group.
+During this time, he became a lecturer at the University of Zürich.
+In 1963, he accepted an offer as a research staff member at the IBM Zurich Research Laboratory in Rüschlikon, where he remained until his retirement.
+In parallel, he maintained his affiliation with the University of Zurich, where he was appointed a professor in 1970.
+He became an IBM Fellow in 1982.